Platform

 • The applicant must be a corporation operating a business in Quebec.

-• The corporation must carry out research and development (R&D) or pre-commercialization activities in Quebec.
+• The company must carry out eligible scientific research and experimental development (R&D) or pre-commercialization activities in Quebec, or have these activities conducted on its behalf under contract within Quebec.

 Who is eligible?